Event Listening

-Scheduled tasks — both basic and background — support lifecycle event subscriptions through the .on()
+Scheduled tasks — both basic and background — support lifecycle event subscriptions through the .on(), .once(), and .off() methods.

 Available Events